viticm/plainframework/README.md

 ## Recent Changelog

 ### 2.0
-- NewAdd: All codes will with effective and c++11 in future.
+- NewAdd: All codes rewrite with effective use c++11.

 ### 2.1
 - NewAdd: Cache module add(see the cache module[now just for database cache with share memory]).